zubayrrr/vault-template/vault/index.md

 - [obsidian42-strange-new-worlds](https://github.com/TfTHacker/obsidian42-strange-new-worlds) -  Discover the connections of thought in your Obsidian vault
 - [QuickAdd for Obsidian](https://github.com/chhoumann/quickadd) - Quickly add new pages or content to your vault
 - [obsidian-ReadItLater](https://github.com/DominikPieper/obsidian-ReadItLater) - is a simple plugin for Obsidian to collect interesting information from your clipboard into your vault
 - [Obsidian-Table-Generator](https://github.com/quorafind/obsidian-table-generator) - A plugin for generate markdown table quickly like Typora
+- [PodNotes](https://github.com/chhoumann/PodNotes) -  a plugin for Obsidian that helps the user write notes on podcasts.
+- [obsidian-dataview ](https://github.com/blacksmithgu/obsidian-dataview) - A high-performance data index and query language over Markdown files.

 ---